-In cases of new applicants and renewals, if requested documents are not forthcoming within 6 months, an application will be returned as incomplete and a new application will need to be made.
+In cases of new applicants and renewals, if supporting documents are not forthcoming within 6 months, an application will be returned as incomplete and a new application will need to be made.
 However the Licensing Committee may extend this period in exceptional circumstances.

-Applications for renewal must be submitted sufficiently far in advance of the expiry of the previous licence.
-It is recommended that applications for renewal are submitted by return on receipt of a renewal letter, or in any event not less than 3 months prior to the current badge expiry date.
+Applications for renewal must be submitted electronically via the Council's website and sufficiently far in advance of the expiry of the previous licence.
+It is recommended that applications for renewal are submitted no less than 3 months prior to the current badge expiry date.

-NB If no renewal letter is received.
-IT IS THE DRIVER'S RESPONSIBILITY TO BE AWARE OF THE DATE OF EXPIRY OF HIS LICENCE.
-If the driver believes he has not received his renewal letter at least TEN weeks before the expiry date they should contact the licensing department without delay.
-The Authority offers no guarantee that a Drivers Badge renewal letter will be received by licence holders and accepts no responsibility where this occurs.
+NB: The Council will endeavour to issue a renewal reminder at least three months prior to the expiry of the licence.
+However, if no renewal letter is received, IT IS THE DRIVER'S RESPONSIBILITY TO BE AWARE OF THE DATE OF EXPIRY OF HIS LICENCE and to apply to renew the licence in a timely.

+The Authority offers no guarantee that a driver licence renewal letter will be received by licence holders and accepts no responsibility where this occurs.

-It is the responsibility of the applicant to ensure all applications are submitted in time with all supporting documentation.
+As a professional driver it is the responsibility of the applicant to ensure all applications are submitted in time together with all supporting documentation.
 Late applications cannot be guaranteed to be renewed before the previous licence expires.
 If the application is not submitted in time the driver will not be authorised to drive a hackney carriage or private hire vehicle, once the previous licence expires, until a new licence is granted.

-If the previous licence expires the applicant will have to make an application for a new licence, not a renewal.
-Late applications may only be accepted in exceptional circumstances, and documentary evidence to explain those circumstances will be required.
+If the previous licence expires prior to the submission of a renewal application the applicant will have to make an application for a new licence, not a renewal, and will have to complete the normal tests and checks required for new applicants.
+Late applications may only be accepted in exceptional circumstances, and satisfactory documentary evidence to explain those circumstances will be required.